Holy cow… have you tried meatza yet?

 I went with ground turkey, as I’ve been wanting to try more low carb ground turkey recipes and add variety to the protein we eat!
 You’ll notice most people automatically opt for low carb ground beef recipes… but what better meal to add in turkey?!
 I mean the sauce, cheese and toppings add enough fat and flavor themselves—amiright?!

-If you do choose beef, you’ll probably want to drain some of the juices and fats released from the pan before adding the toppings—no one likes a soggy pizza.
+If you opted for beef as your meatza crust, you’ll want to drain some of the juices and fats released from the pan before adding the toppings—no one likes a soggy pizza.

 If you’re looking for a low carb pizza sauce in a pinch, I’m happy to report that there are an almost endless amount of options stocked on the shelves in your favorite grocery store…